hh117/ORCADS/scenarios/inspection/README.md

 4. Request data needed (e.g.: picture, video stream, ...)
 5. Return robot to base location.

-The scenario is considered to be successful if robot has provided the data to the operator and return to the base location.
+The mission is considered to be successful if robot has provided the data to the operator and return to the base location.

 ### Possible Problems